 To start with, as a coach you will learn how to listen.
 Really listen.
 That means silencing your busy, talkative mind, suspending judgment and holding an inner quiet that will enable you to hear everything that the other person is saying, including what they are not saying.
-Listening is the most fabulous and powerful of all soft skills.
+You will convey a message that you are interested in what they say, that you care about their ideas.
+Listening is the most powerful of all soft skills.

 As a manager who coaches you will observe that everyone can develop and grow.
 You will build up a positive mindset and a firm belief in other people’s (and your own) potential which is the best way to motivate them to reach for even more than they had ever thought was possible.

 The more you listen attentively to people, the more they will feel welcomed and acknowledged.
 The more you show confidence in others’ potential and help them grow it, the more you will be appreciated for your leadership.
-Your likeability factor will certainly get a boost – even if that’s not what you’re looking for!
+By listening attentively, you develop empathy and your likeability factor will certainly get a boost – even if that’s not what you were looking for!

 Coaches ask lots of thought-provoking questions so that their coachee can think through their issues.
-As you learn how to ask powerful questions, you will become more and more adept at helping your coachee to find new perspectives.
-When you realize that the question-asking process really works, you will develop an unquenchable thirst for unearthing solutions to your own challenges with the same questioning strategy.
+As you learn how to ask powerful questions, you will become more and more adept at helping others to identify solutions and find new perspectives.
+As you realize that the question-asking process really works, you will develop a positive solution-focus and you will resolve your own challenges with the same questioning strategy.

 These are only a few ways in which learning coaching skills can help you acquire soft skills effortlessly, without even noticing that you have!

 Saba Imru-Mathieu is an Executive Leadership Coach and Senior Coach Trainer who works with global organizations.
 She holds a Masters degree in leadership studies and her current doctoral research focuses on how coaching capabilities contribute to global leadership.

 ©2016 Saba Imru-Mathieu, Founding Partner, Leaders Today